victoryeo/circom_zkp/README.md

 Constraint is to make a program  that constraints give inputs into a certain range.

+Components works like functions, and we set the component inputs only once.
+Once component inputs are all defined, the function gets executed and we can use the component output variable.

 Non-interactive zero-knowledge (NIZK) proofs are a particular type of zero-knowledge proofs in which the prover can generate the proof without interaction with the verifier.

 ZK_SNARK (Zero Knowledge-Succinct ARguments of Knowledge) is the most preferable NIZK.
 It is a set of non-interactive zero-knowledge protocols that have succinct proof size and sublinear verification time.